winiar93/Skoda-Fabia---analysis-of-sales-offers/README.md

 Using very simply web scraper, I downloaded about 900 Skoda Fabia offers.
 Made analyse to find voivodeship with lowest mean price, using pandas in jupyter notebook.
-Also applayed a regression model to predict price of Skoda Fabia on parameters like: mileage, year of production, location/voivodeship, fuel type
+Also applayed a regression model to predict price of Skoda Fabia on parameters like: mileage, year of production, location/voivodeship, fuel type.

 Close future plans: